A Planet for the President: The solution: MPR and Operation Deliverance

-Immediately after Operation Deliverance has finally been launched, reports of U.S.citizens dying by the hundreds—although they have been inoculated against the virus—reach the White House.
+Immediately after Operation Deliverance has finally been launched, reports of U.S. citizens dying by the hundreds—although they have been inoculated against the virus—reach the White House.
 Only too late do scientists find out that, due to the vaccine having been hastily mass-produced, certain production regulations were neglected (regulations that were cut by the administration for being a nuisance to business), which resulted in the vaccine being inefficient. ("The free market made America and the free market destroyed America.")

 In the end, Fletcher J. Fletcher is the only human survivor, as his vaccine was the only one produced outside the United States.
 He continues living in the White House for several years until his death.

+Reception

+The book was reviewed by in The Independent by Tom Boncza-Tomaszewski, where the book was described as "depressingly plausible satire" with characters that were "all pretty vile — but pleasingly so.
+The book is analyzed in a chapter of the 2015 book American Political Fictions: War on Errorism in Contemporary American Literature, Culture, and Politics.